outscale/butterfly/README.md

 ```

 ### Notes
+- We get these results using iperf, so packets spend a lot of timer going inside VM's kernel, so these benchmarks are sadly not representative of the speed of Butterfly, we are working on new benchmarks
 - UDP is really _bad_ at the moment, we are working on it
 - We can get even faster with zero copy in vhost-user
 - We can get faster by embedding a more recent libc (`make package-fat`)